All 4 x 4 solutions of the quantum Yang-Baxter equation: Non-regular solutions of the Yang--Baxter equation

 \section{Non-regular solutions of the Yang--Baxter equation}

-As we saw in the example, most constant solutions only allow for a dependence on the spectral parameters in the overall normalisation factor.
-These types of models trivially satisfy the Yang--Baxter equation.
-We now present the remaining solutions to the Yang--Baxter equation and we discuss which constant solutions they follow from.
-Note that we have used invariance under similarity transformations to present the most compact form.
+We now present the remaining solutions to the Yang--Baxter equation and we discuss which constant solutions they follow from. \textit{Note that we have used invariance under similarity transformations to present the most compact form.} One can use reparameterizations, redefinitions of the free functions, similarity transformations and discrete transformations such as transposition to generate more solutions, but those are dependent on the ones listed in this section.

+For a complete overview of which constant solutions leads to which analytic solutions we refer to Appendix \ref{completeR}.
+There we list all constant solutions, including special cases and discuss how they extend to an analytic solution.
+In what follows we list generic functions as $f,g,h$ and include the explicit functional dependence.
+Constants are typically denoted by $a,b,c,\ldots$ and do not have any functional dependence.